estelavilasboas/estelavilasboas/README.md

 ### Hi there 👋

-I'm Estela and my pronouns are she/her.
+My name is Estela Vilas Boas and my pronouns are she/her.
 I'm a front-end developer with a degree in Computer Science.
-I'm constantly working on improving myself.
+I'm current living in Brazil and I'm constantly working on improving myself.

 My focus is to ensure that the application components provide great and hassle-free usability.